 Our team will continue to assist families from any country in the future through the International Refugee Committee (IRC).
 All refugees and immigrants are in need of our help and prayers.

 “Let brotherly love continue.
 Do not neglect to show hospitality to strangers,

 for thereby some have entertained angels unawares.”
 Hebrews 13:1-2

-To help these families with expenses, please make monetary donations to St. Joseph Parish with a memo to “The Refugee Committee”.
-If you have items to donate, please contact Don Kaefer (firstname.lastname@example.org or 510-427-3007).
-Items need to be in good condition.
+To help these families with expenses, please make monetary donations payable to St. Joseph Parish with a memo to “The Refugee Committee”.
+If you would like to join the parish Refugee Resettlement Team, please contact Bill Norwalk (email@example.com or 510-710-1712).